tflo/Auto-Quest-Tracker-MkIII/readme.md

 _Quester + Auto Quest Tracker_ is my preferred combo.

+## Breaking news (2023-08-15)

+First __beta of AQT version 4__ is available from the beta channel!

+Main feature of v4 is the new __Exceptions__ system:

+- You can now assign the following account-wide Exceptions to quests:
+  - Ignore (as if AQT was disabled for a specific quest)
+  - Track always and everywhere
+  - Never track
+- Exceptions can be assigned via modifier keys while tracking/untracking a quest in the quest log or quest tracker.
+- See the brand new [AQT wiki](https://github.com/tflo/Auto-Quest-Tracker-MkIII/wiki), namely the [Exceptions section](https://github.com/tflo/Auto-Quest-Tracker-MkIII/wiki/Exceptions), for how to do.
+It's too much new stuff to list here.
+- Print Exceptions report with `/aqt x`
+- Slash commands to clear Exceptions (see Wiki!)
+- Much more new stuff to come.
+Stay tuned!

 __Wiki: As AQT has become more sophisticated in terms of settings and commands, I have started to build a Wiki.
-So, if you're new to AQT, or want to get better structured and more complete information, head over to the [AQT Wiki](https://github.com/tflo/Auto-Quest-Tracker-MkIII/wiki)!
+So, if you're new to AQT, or want to get better structured and more complete information, head over to the brand new [AQT Wiki](https://github.com/tflo/Auto-Quest-Tracker-MkIII/wiki)!
 (Currently WiP, but already usable.)__

+__If you are using the new AQT v4-beta, the Wiki is a must, as you find the documentation of all the new stuff only there!__

 ## New features of "Mk III"